nitharios/simple-flask-app/README.md

 ```bash
 workon <VIRTUAL ENV NAME || py_env>
 ```
-7. `pip install ./requirements.txt`
+7. `pip install -r .requirements.txt`
 8. `python run.py`
 9. Open your browser to `localhost:5000`
 10. TA DA!

 ### Errors

-In my limited experience, installing things Python-related has a 50/50 chance of returning a traceback error.
+In my limited experience, installing things Python-related has a 50/50 chance of returning an error.
 Here are the issues I have come across in this project:

 [Can't install virtualenvwrapper](https://stackoverflow.com/questions/32086631/cant-install-virtualenvwrapper-on-osx-10-11-el-capitan)